guoyu07/altax/documentation/installation.md

 ## Installation

-There are two ways to install Altax to your system.
+There are several ways to install Altax to your system.

 ### Installing compiled package